Taylor Holmes

-Taylor Holmes (May 16, 1878 – September 30, 1959) was an American actor who appeared in over 100 Broadway plays in his five-decade career.
-However, he is probably best remembered for his screen performances, which he began in silent films in 1917.
-Among his earliest starring roles is in George K. Spoor's 1918 production A Pair of Sixes.
+Taylor Holmes (May 16, 1878 – October 1, 1959) was an American actor who appeared in over 100 Broadway plays in his five-decade career.
+However, he is probably best remembered for his screen performances, which he began on silent films in 1917.

 Early life

 Holmes was born on May 16, 1878, in Newark, New Jersey.

 Career

 Stage

 He made his Broadway debut in February 1900 in the controversial play Sapho, which was briefly closed for indecency.
 Holmes played Rosencrantz with E. H. Sothern in a production of Hamlet and toured with Robert Edeson.
 He appeared in stage hits such as The Commuters, The Music Master, and His Majesty Bunker Bean.

 Film

 Early film appearances included Efficiency Edgar's Courtship and Fools for Luck.
+One of his first starring roles was in A Pair of Sixes (1918).